SignalK/signalk-js-client/README.md

 - [ ] Dynamic REST API based on `signalk-schema`
 - [ ] Multiple sources for a data point/"select" feature
 - [ ] History API support

+### NOTES
+- Security is implemented, but the token type is currently hardcoded to `JWT` if no `token.type` is returned by a SK server.
+IMHO that default should be `Bearer`.
+See issue